openvinotoolkit/nncf/README.md

 ### Post-Training Quantization

+The NNCF PTQ is the simplest way to apply 8-bit quantization.
 To run the algorithm you only need your model and the validation part of the dataset without labels.
 The basic workflow steps:
 1) Load a model and a data source.
 2) Create an instance of `nncf.Dataset` class by passing two parameters:
    * `data_source` — Iterable object containing data items for model calibration.